Translation from German

 Group C. Consisting of 312 people (33.0%) who only came for consultation once.

-No matter what medical Therapy the patients followed or not, I can only confirm that an intimate understanding of the biological and psychological mechanisms associated with the medical symptoms has always led to an improvement in the patient's situation.
+No matter what medical Therapy the patients followed or not, I can only confirm that a profound understanding of the biological and psychological mechanisms associated with the medical symptoms has always led to an improvement in the patient's situation.
 Many of them are still doing well today.
 Their lives have gained in quality and inner peace.

 Looking back on the six years of research in Villejuif, by 29 June 1994, 265 out of 604 people had survived, or 47.18%.